codecop/babystepstimer/Java/src/main/java/net/davidtanzer/babysteps/readme.txt

 * UI with readable names for colour changes
 * all UI done.
 Leaves only timing, threading and core logic inside.

 Session 5
 ---------
 using IDEA Community Edition

-Continue extraction
+Continue extraction (75')
 * mark core domain with "Babysteps" prefix.
-* Extract clock and time
+* Extract clock and time.
+* Extract scheduling.
+* Fix warnings again and again.

+==> refactor and split into different responsibilities = 4.75h